RadoslavTsvetanov/DockerByTheGo/README.md

 ## Integrated ai helper

-- you can ot out of it
+- you can opt out of it

 - it is being fed data from your config and so you can ask it questions about your project

 ## Decalaritive First
-- by def since it is using k8s it is theoretically declarative but we have introduced an abstraction layer above that in whuch your whole project is a template which you can view and export at any time
+- by def since it is using k8s it is theoretically declarative but we have introduced an abstraction layer above that makes your whole project a template which you can view and export at any time
-- you can opt out of it